 Leaders who value “stakeholder voice,” “human dignity” and “shared responsibility,” and model behaviors consistent with those values -- e.g., effectively involving employees in decisions that affect their lives at work – are more likely to inspire “engaged” employee behaviors.

-When a leader has collaborative capability, she has interpersonal savvy and recognizes when people don’t feel safe, recognized or inspired.
-She has the skill to inquire non-judgmentally and to be altered by what she hears.
-She has skillfulness to design meetings where people feel safe speaking up, disagreeing, or remaining silent.
+When a leader has collaborative capability, they have interpersonal savvy and recognizes when people don’t feel safe, recognized or inspired.
+They have the skill to inquire non-judgmentally and to be altered by what they hear.
+They have skillfulness to design meetings where people feel safe speaking up, disagreeing, or remaining silent.

 A collaborative leader articulates a compelling vision of the desired future.
-She speaks with passion, logic, and integrity in a way that inspires others to say, “I want that too.”
-A collaborative leader knows her audience and adjusts the message in a way that connects people to the greater possibility of their work.
+They speak with passion, logic, and integrity in a way that inspires others to say, “I want that too.”
+A collaborative leader knows their audience and adjusts the message in a way that connects people to the greater possibility of their work.

 A Few Well-Timed Questions